-If you know of useful resources to add to this list, please contact me at
+If you have resources you’d like to see added to this list, please contact me at

 Diversify EEB “Highlighting ecologists and evolutionary biologists who are women and/or underrepresented minorities” (aimed at search committees, those looking to diversify speakers/plenaries, etc. )

-The League of Extraordinary Female Ecologists Similar to the above, for women in Ecology
+The League of Extraordinary Female Ecologists Similar to the above, for women in Ecology.
+Add yourself!